 The best Indian Samosas are definitely the ones you make yourself!

-We are so lucky here at h&h Accredited Training - our Team Leader Sonia Kaur has her very own Indian Market, Indmarket Blacktown.
+We are so lucky here at h&h Accredited Training – One of our staff has her very own Indian Market, Indmarket Blacktown.
 She frequently cooks up a storm using ingredients from her spice emporium and brings them in for staff and students to share.

 Sonia’s Top Tips for The Best Indian Samosas!